Election Frequently Asked Questions

 YES.
 People who own or occupy property in the City, but are not residents as they are enrolled under the State or Commonwealth Electoral Roll in a different local government area, are able to enrol to vote.

 People who live in the City are automatically enrolled if they are on the State Electoral Roll.
-They must be enrolled on this roll by 5pm, Friday 27 August 2021.
+They must be enrolled on this roll by 5pm on the 57th day prior to an election day.
 Contact the Western Australian Electoral Commission on 13 63 06 (WA only) or (08) 9214 0400 with any enquires.

 Owner or Occupier

-Applications will close at 5pm, Friday 27 August 2021.
-The City of Wanneroo will notify all applicants for this roll of the outcome of their application by 5pm, 6 September 2021.
+Applications will close at 5pm, Friday 25 August 2023.
+The City of Wanneroo will notify all applicants for this roll of the outcome of their application by 5pm on the 57th day prior to an election day.
+The City of Wanneroo will notify all applicants for this roll of the outcome of their application no later than 10 days after the close of roll.

 You may only have your name on the roll once for each ward no matter how many properties you own or occupy.
 A business may have a maximum of two people on the roll as nominees of that company regardless of the number of properties owned or occupied in the City.